braedinski/hsctf6/README.md

 ## bit

 We want to overwrite the global offset table entry for `exit` with the address of `flag`.
+If I can recall correctly, the challenge has a `flip` function which XORs the nth bit at the byte position specified.
+So basically we need to flip three bits in order to change the address in `exit`'s GOT entry to the address of `flag`.
+When the program exits, `flag` will be executed.

 ```
 >>> x/wx 0x804a01c